zzzprojects/docs/linqtosql-plus.net/pages/documentations/options/use-log-dump.md

 # UseLogDump

-## Definition
+## Description

 Gets or sets if all `log` related to database event should be stored in a `LogDump` property.

 ```csharp
 StringBuilder logDump;